Free pilot program — limited places

 You've probably seen plenty of assessments that tell you where your child is — a score, a percentile, a stage.
 What they don't tell you is what to do tomorrow morning.

-The NDIS Targeted Intervention Report is different.
+The NDIS Targeted Intervention Report and Progress Tracker is different.
 It starts by identifying the three skill areas that will make the biggest difference right now.
 Then it builds a practice plan around those areas — written for parents, support workers, and anyone else in your child's corner.

 No clinical jargon.
 No generic strategies.
 A report that names your child, knows what motivates them, and gives your team something they can actually use.